rubygems/guides/using-s3-source.md

 ## Use with gem command

+> It's good practice to create a seperate IAM user with only read rights on the S3 bucket.
+Use a other IAM user for pushing the gems with write rights.

 You can use your s3 source using `--source` flag:

     $ gem install rake -v 12.3.2 --source s3://<AWS_ACCESS_KEY_ID>:<AWS_SECRET_ACCESS_KEY>@bucket1